ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Introduction

-This paper is organized as follows.
-Section 2 presents the low Mach Navier-Stokes equations for the PeleLM and Nalu-Wind models.
-AMG is reviewed in \cref{sec:AMG}, along with smoothing techniques.
-Departure from normality and row scaling are also discussed.
-Row scaling for the ILU smoother is presented in \cref{sec:ILUSmooth}.
-Implementation of AMG within the Hypre \cite{Falgout2004} solver library is described in \cref{sec:results}, where a performance model is provided, and results are presented for linear systems from the PeleLM \cite{PeleLM} and Nalu-Wind \cite{SC21} pressure solvers.
-Finally, in section \cref{sec:concl}, conclusions are provided and future work is proposed.
+{We also consider an ILUT Schur complement smoother and demonstrate that this maintains a constant Krylov solver iteration count as the number of MPI ranks increases.
+The Schur complement system represents the interface degrees of freedom at subdomain boundaries and are associated with the column indices corresponding to row indices owned by other MPI ranks in the hypre ParCSR block partitioning of the global matrix \cite{Falgout2004}.
+A single GMRES iteration is employed to solve the Schur complement system for the interface variables, followed by back-substitution for the internal variables using iterative triangular solves.
+A key observation is that the explicit residual computation $r^{(k)} = b - Ax^{(k)}$ is not needed for this single GMRES iteration, resulting in additional and significant computational cost saving.
+A hierarchical basis formulation of AMG based on the C-F block matrix partitioning and the Schur complement has been considered previously\cite{Chow2004}, but can become expensive as the number of nonzeros in the coefficient matrix increases.
+A similar increase in cost is observed in our experiments, along with an increase in dep$(U)$ and $\|U_s\|_2$.
+In our approach, these are mitigated by limiting the fill-in and with row scaling and the Richardson iteration can again be effectively applied, resulting in the comparatively inexpensive solution of the triangular systems for the internal variables on the GPU.} This paper is organized as follows.
+Section 2 presents the low Mach Navier-Stokes equations for the PeleLM and Nalu-Wind models. {The AMG method} is reviewed in \cref{sec:AMG}, along with smoothing techniques.
+Departure from normality and row scaling are also discussed. {Equilibration of the triangular factors} for the ILU smoother is presented in \cref{sec:ILUSmooth}.
+Implementation of AMG within the hypre \cite{Falgout2004} solver library is described in \cref{sec:results}, where a performance model is provided, and results are presented for linear systems from the PeleLM \cite{PeleLM} and Nalu-Wind \cite{SC21} pressure solvers.
+Conclusions are provided in section \cref{sec:concl},